 No, there is no exception to this rule.

-Can a project submitted to the Grant category be developed outside of Italy?
+Can a project submitted to the Grant category be carried out outside of Italy?

-No, the photos shot by the Grant winner must be taken within Italy’s borders.
+No, the Grant project must be carried out within Italy’s borders.

 How much does it cost to upload photos to the ISPA site?